Quantcast

 Shutterstock

 As a doula, I know for a fact that, one of the things that caused some of my clients to have a difficult pregnancy is they underestimated just how important it is to get a physical prior to trying to get pregnant.
-That way, you can find out if you're a healthy weight (more on that later), if your hormone levels are balanced (especially when it comes to progesterone) and if there is any genetic history that could pose a few challenges either while trying to conceive or after you do.
-Something else that your doctor will be able to do is see if you've got any scarring on your fallopian tubes, any pelvic adhesions and/or if you've got an ovulation disorder that you might not be aware of.
-Also, if you're on some form of birth control, your physician can discuss with you how to get off of it without causing your body to go totally out of wack, while providing an estimate of when enough of the hormones are out of your system so that you can start trying to get pregnant without worrying if it happens takes a little longer than you would like.
+That way, you can find out if you're a healthy weight (more on that later) if your hormone levels are balanced (especially when it comes to progesterone), and if there is any genetic history that could pose a few challenges either while trying to conceive or after you do.
+Something else that your doctor will be able to do is see if you've got any scarring on your fallopian tubes, any pelvic adhesions, and/or if you've got an ovulation disorder that you might not be aware of.
+Also, if you're on some form of birth control, your physician can discuss with you how to get off of it without causing your body to go totally out of wack while providing an estimate of when enough of the hormones are out of your system so that you can start trying to get pregnant without worrying if it happens takes a little longer than you would like.

 (By the way, if you are under 35, give it a year of trying to conceive before getting too concerned about infertility.
-If you're over 35, have been having unprotected intercourse for at least six months without conception, it might be time to speak to your doctor about it.
+If you're over 35, and have been having unprotected intercourse for at least six months without conception, it might be time to speak to your doctor about it.
 They might refer you to a fertility specialist.)

 2. Eat Foods That Are High in Folic Acid